-Hole the Large Pulley

-Box Wrench 17×19 mm Remove Wheel Bolt, Washers and Outer Flange

-Cutting Wheel

-Insert the bar tool.

-Rotate the drive shaft until the hole in the large pulley and the bar tool aligned.
+REMOVE WHEEL BOLT, WASHERS AND OUTER FLANGE

-Unscrew wheel mounting bolt with the 17 mm end of the box wrench or your fingers.

-Remove wheel bolt, washers and outer flange, leaving inner flange in place.
+- 1. Remove the cap from the arm for access to the shaft at front of the arm. - 2.
+Two combination (17 mm, 19 mm) box wrenches are supplied.
+Use one wrench to keep shaft from turning.
+Unscrew wheel mounting bolt with the other wrench or your fingers.
+Remove wheel bolt, washers and outer flange, leaving inner flange place.
 Mount wheel on arbor between the two flanges.
 Install flat washer, lock washer and wheel bolt.

-Tighten bolt securely.
+Tighten bolt securely and snap cap in place.